faridashahata/Portfolio/Recommender Systems/User Collaborative Fitlering/README.md

 ## Code Structure

 1. Calculate Pearson Correlation between two users.
-2. Retreive based on these correlation numbers the k nearest neighbors of a user
+2. Retreive based on these correlation numbers the $k$ nearest neighbors of a user
 3. Predict the movie rating based on the user's average ratings, the k nearest neighbors' average ratings and their ratings of the movie itself.

    The predicted rating is calculated as follows: